forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ## Bootstrapping the Project

-We're using [Create Static Site](https://github.com/forestryio/create-static-site) to set up a new Hugo project with a production-ready build pipleline.
+We're using [Create Static Site](https://github.com/forestryio/create-static-site) to set up a new Hugo project with a production-ready build pipeline.
 We can invoke `create-static-site` with `npx`:

 ```
 npx create-static-site snipcart-hugo --template hugo